fabriziosalmi/alma/docs/index.md

   - title: Real-time Monitoring
     details: Track deployments, metrics, and system health with Prometheus integration and streaming updates.

-  - title: Production Ready
+  - title: Modern Stack
-    details: Built with FastAPI, tested extensively, and designed for high-availability production environments.
+    details: Built with FastAPI, LangGraph, and Pydantic.
+Designed for reliability and type safety.
 ---

 ## Quick Example